forthy42/net2o/wiki/squid.md

 The single balance makes it easy: You can take coins from any ledger to any other in one single step (all ledgers are peers of each other).
-If you need to create new keys, any key will do.

 But that may be too many connections from one ledger server to all the others.
 So here's a way to scale: